nkhil/understanding-node/README.md

 // => New Greeting!
 ```

-The `cacheModule` stores

-`require` (caches or stores) the results of the require function for any particular filename, which is why it will return the cached instance of `Greet()` even when we require it a second time as `greet2`.
+`require` caches (or stores) the results of the require function for any particular filename, which is why it will return the cached instance of `Greet()` even when we require it a second time as `greet2`.